 Washing bras is nothing new to you.
-You’ve been doing it for as long as you’ve been wearing bras, but – without knowing it – you’ve probably been doing more harm than good in the process.
+You’ve been doing it for as long as you’ve been wearing bras, but you’ve probably been doing more harm than good in the process without knowing it.

-In an ideal world, bra care would be as simple as tossing them in the wash (which you definitely can and we’ll go into later), but there’s way more to it now with how much bras have changed.
+In an ideal world, bra care would be as simple as tossing them in the wash (which you definitely can), but there’s way more to it than that.
 We should all think of washing bras as a labor of love.
 They give you support and comfort, and all they need in return is a good bath.
 The last thing we’d want to do to a bra we love is ruin it.

 How (and how often) you wash your bras can make or break their lifespans.
-So hold onto your bust – we’re going to explain everything you need to know about how to wash your bras, underwear, and lingerie, and answer any other “how-to” questions when it comes to caring for your best bras.
+So hold on to your bust – we’re going to explain everything you need to know about how to wash your bras, underwear, and lingerie, as well as answer any other “how-to” questions when it comes to caring for your best bras.

 How To Hand Wash Bras

-If you’re thinking that hand washing bras is complicated and not worth the trouble, you’re not alone (you’re wrong, but not alone).
-Hand washing bras is the best and expert-recommended way to extend their lifespan.
-The delicate nature of bras means delicate handling, so here’s a step-by-step process of how to hand wash bras:
+If you’re thinking that hand washing bras is complicated and not worth the trouble, you’re not alone.
+However, hand washing bras is the best and expert-recommended way to extend their lifespan.
+The delicate nature of bras means delicate handling, so here’s a step-by-step process of how to hand wash bras.

-- Start with a clean bathroom sink and fill it with cool or lukewarm water.
-Avoid using hot water as it can break down the elastics in the fabric and accelerate your bra’s fit becoming too loose.
+Start with a clean bathroom sink and fill it with cool or lukewarm water.
+Avoid using hot water as it can break down the elastics in the fabric and accelerate your bra’s fit loosening.

-- Rinse the bra in cool water until it runs clear, then squeeze out excess water.
-Never wring out the water as it’ll stretch out the bra’s fabric.
+Rinse the bra in cool water until it runs clear, then squeeze out excess water.
+Never wring out the water as it will stretch out the bra’s fabric.

 How To Wash Bras in the Washing Machine

 Hand washing bras isn’t always an option – we get that.
-Life is busy, roommates are in and out of the bathroom, plus a hundred more reasons why hand washing your bras is out.
-That said, there is a right way to machine wash your bras and here’s how:
+Life is busy, roommates are in and out of the bathroom, plus a hundred more reasons why hand washing your bras isn’t always possible.
+That said, there is a right way to machine wash your bras.
+Here’s how:

 Side note: bras with molded cups may get slightly misshapen in the wash.
 Simply reshape them with your hands and they’ll be good to go.
-When you’d rather not deal, bras with removable pads like True Body and True Weekend are your best bet.
+If you’d rather not deal with that, bras with removable pads like True Body are your best bet.

 Tempting as it might be, avoid stuffing all your bras and panties into a drawer.
-Separate padded bras and bras with molded cups to prevent them from puckering (AKA that ugly wrinkling in the middle) when inverted or folded.
+Separate padded bras and bras with molded cups to prevent them from puckering (that ugly wrinkling in the middle) when inverted or folded.

-Maintaining your bra’s shape is another important part of making sure it lasts as long as it should, and a drawer with dividers will help do just that.
+Maintaining your bra’s shape is another important part of making sure it lasts as long as it should, and a drawer with dividers or following bra storage tips will help do just that.